jorgeg922/Robotic-Hand/README.md

 Time Factors

 We would like to start with the research of this project as soon as possible.
-Documentation of the hardware as well as the software design will need to implemented as soon as possible in order to complete the project.
+Documentation of the hardware as well as the software design will need to be implemented as soon as possible in order to complete the project.
 The end of the semester is coming near and we would like to have a completed budget in the following week.

 Project Assumptions and Constraints